 Some studies have shown that certain scents, like citrus, can help people to concentrate.
 Consider this approach when creating your kids’ homework space.
 Whether you use essential oil diffusers, or just place a covert bowl of oranges on the desk, try using a highly underestimated sense of smell to encourage them to focus.
 Please note that scented candles are not the best idea for young kids.

 Kids, for sure, would concentrate on studies if the study place is free of distractions.
 Sometimes it can bounce back.
-Kids can make them too comfortable in a pleasant atmosphere while studying.
+Kids can make them feel too comfortable in a pleasant atmosphere while studying.
 If this occurs too often at your place, then this must be stopped.
 Well, dear parents, instead of yelling at them, just sit back, relax, and tell them that this study space is meant to study and nothing else.
-In fact, if you are looking for a smart hack, we have got you one!
-If your child is wearing pyjamas, ask him to change it and go to the study table.
+In fact, if you are looking for a smart hack, we have got one for you!
+If your child is wearing pajamas, ask him to change them and go to the study table.
 It is a great technique to get ready for a study.
 Wondering how?
 Well, this will give the young mind the signal that this time is meant for study and not fun.
 Is it right for your kid to be comfortable in his/her study room but too comfortable?
 No way!

-Remember that your support will help your kids get the motivation to do homework.
-So, why not sit at the table with your child after dinner, work alongside, and finish some of your own work?
+Remember that your support will help your kids get the motivation to do their homework.
+So, why not sit at the table with your child after dinner, work alongside them, and finish some of your own work?
 It is easier to stay focused when you see your kid is also working, and you are available as questions arise.
-Start following these unique guidelines right from today to help your kids find an awesome space to do their homework and help them stay on track the entire year!
+Start following these unique guidelines right now to help your kids find an awesome space to do their homework and help them stay on track the entire year!